pedro-cf/pedro-cf/README.md

 ## 🌱 I’m currently learning

-- The Go programming language and its use in building high-performance services.
 - Best practices for data warehousing and big data processing using Apache Spark.

-## 👯 I’m looking to collaborate on

-- Open source projects related to geospatial data, data engineering, and back-end development.
-- Anything that involves solving challenging problems and making a positive impact on the world.

 ## 📫 How to reach me